cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | Definition: extremely, very.
 | Usage: I was thrice blessed.
 |
-| metronome 节拍器
 | Guinness world records 吉尼斯世界纪录
-|
 | seven sin: gluttony, greed, sloth, wrath, pride, lust, envy
-| the eight year itch [七年之痒]
-| Definition: the desire for new sexual experience that is thought to be felt after eight years of marriage.
 |
 | Dante 但丁
 | Purgatory
-| Definition: (in Roman Catholic doctrine) a place or state of suffering inhabited by the souls of sinners who are expiating their sins before going to heaven. [| 炼狱]
+| Definition: (in Roman Catholic doctrine) a place or state of suffering inhabited by the souls of sinners who are expiating their sins before going to heaven. [炼狱]
 | Usage: Getting up at five o’clock every morning is sheer purgatory. [活受罪]
 |
 | permute